PulseWaves/Specification/specification.rst

 Compression Options:
   Must be zero.
 No compression.
 Will later be used to specify compression options.

-Channel Number:
+Type:
+  This number is 0 when the sampling describes the outgoing waveform.
+This number is 1 when the sampling describes a returning waveform.

+Channel:
   This number is 0 when sampling with a single sensor.
 If the signal is sampled with h channels the number is between 0 and h-1.

-Number of Channels:
-  This number is 1 when sampling with a single sensor.

 Segment Number:
   This number is 0 when the waveform is sampled with a single segment (on either one or multiple channels).
 If the outgoing (or returning) waveform is sampled with m different segments this number  is between 0 and m-1.

-Number of Segments:
-  This number is 1 when the waveform is sampled with a single segment (on either one or multiple channels).

 Sample Units:
   The temporal unit of spacing between subsequent samples in attoseconds (1e-18 secs).
 Example values might be 500,000,000, 1,000,000,000, 2,000,000,000 and so on, representing digitizer frequencies of 2 GHz, 1 GHz and 500 MHz respectively.